jarmoruuth/TestAutoIntegrate/FullProcessing/Readme.md

 parameters and execute the test.

 The code relies as much as possible on the standard methods of AutoIntegrate.
 Especialy it uses the `AutoSetup.json` to load the file list and parameters.
-Therefore AutoIntegrate can be used to create the `Autosetup.json` specifying the test environment.
+Therefore `AutoIntegrate` can be used to create the `Autosetup.json` specifying the test environment.

-It is possible to automatically run a sequence of tests without human intervention.
+The location of the source image files can be forced to be relative to the test definitions (they are replaced at load time), so the test can be at different locations for different users.

+All tests (or a specific sequence of test) can be run without human intervention, with a new AutoIntegrateDialog created for each test.

 The limitation of this approach are

 - It tests the processing but not the user interface, although the user inerfaces is properly updated by the file list and options.
-- The current `Autosetup.json` specifies the location of the files by absolute paths, this makes the test difficult to move (this could be changed in `AutoIntegrate`)

-To automatically run a sequence of tests it is required that the tests are either in a well defined structure or are described by a file.
-For maximum flexibility it should be possible to select if the test shoul be in `Run` mode or `Continue` mode.
-Finally there must be a way to check if the test is successful, either by making some specific checks or by comparing the result with an initial run assume to be successful.
+- Currently the only operation is 'run', autocontinue is not yet supported.

+There is currently no specific test of the results, the user should examine the resulting files or log.

 It is not a goal to test the correctnes or performance of the PixInsight processes, only that the proper sequence of operations is successfuly applied.
 Therefore the images of the testing set can be small and the set may include few exposures.

 ## Test structure

-For maximal flexibility, the image files and the test specifications are normally in different directories, so the same images can be used for multiple tests.
-The directory containing the test specification also contains the output files of the nominal (correct) result, typically the log and the AutoProcessed files (what need to be kept depends on the tests on the results).
-These reference files could be under version control.
+For maximal flexibility, the image files and the test specifications are in different directories, so the same images can be used for multiple tests.
-The execution result must go to a work directory (specific to the test), typically on some temporary storage.
+The execution results must go to a work directory, typically on some temporary storage.
+It can be configured in the script.

+### TODO

-In addition a configuration file specify which cations must be done after configuration.
+A configuration file specify which ations must be done after configuration.
 This may include:

 - Selecting the output file format.
 - Close all, close all prefixes